Auction 109: FCC announces procedures; REC announces services for auction participants including NCE.

 Sometime after May 11, a public notice will be issued that identifies who is qualified to participate in the auction and any applications with defects on them that need to be fixed.
 The FCC will have a window for those applicants who need to fix their Form 175 applications.

 For those applicants who are eventually determined to be eligible to participate in the auction, they will need to make an upfront payment.
 The upfront payment is the amount shown as the minimum opening bid for the permit (not including bidding credits).
 Upfront payments are submitted by wire transfer.
 Upfront payments are refundable if the bidder is unsuccessful in the auction.
 Upfront payments are due by June 16, 2021.

 On July 27, the actual auction begins.
 Auctions are normally done in "rounds" with multiple "rounds" during the day.

 Once the auction is over, winners must submit a down payment of 20% of the winning bid minus bidding credits and minus the up front payment within 10 days of the auction closing.
 The remainder is due 10 business days after that.

 Within 30 days of winning the auction, a Schedule 301-FM must be filed, which will be the actual long form application for the broadcast facility.
 The facility proposed must meet the rules and not change the city of license but must place a 70 dB contour over that city of license.

-In a separate public notice, the FCC has announced a filing freeze for commercial and noncommercial educational (NCE) minor change applications during the Form 175 filing window between January 29 and February 11, 2020.
+In a separate public notice, the FCC has announced a filing freeze from February 8 until the close of the long form filing window (date TBA) if the proposal conflicts with one of the auction allotments.
+In another public notice, the FCC has frozen all full-service FM minor change applications during the short-form filing window, April 28 through May 11, 2021.
 LPFM, FM translators and FM boosters are not subject to this filing freeze.

 Non-commercial educational use of an allotment